zilishen/documentation/content/nms/nim/how-to/app-protect/manage-waf-security-policies.md

 To update a security log profile, send an HTTP `POST` request to the Security Log Profiles API endpoint, `/api/platform/v1/security/logprofiles`.

-You can use the optional `isNewRevision` parameter to indicate whether the updated log profile is a new version of an existing log pofile.
+You can use the optional `isNewRevision` parameter to indicate whether the updated log profile is a new version of an existing log profile.

 {{< raw-html>}}<div class="table-responsive">{{</raw-html>}}
 {{<bootstrap-table "table">}}